OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-32.md

 if I sharpen my gleaming sword and my hand takes hold on judgement, I will take vengeance on my adversaries and will repay those who hate me.

 ## Deuteronomy 32:42
-I will make my arrows drunk with blood, and my sword shall devour flesh— with the blood of the slain and the captives, from the long-haired heads of the enemy.’
+I will make my arrows soaked with blood, and my sword shall consume flesh— with the blood of the slain and the captives, from the long-haired heads of the enemy.’

 ## Deuteronomy 32:43
 Rejoice, O nations, with his people; for he will avenge the blood of his servants, and will take vengeance on his adversaries, and will make atonement for his land and people.